machinefi/weatherxm-qod/README.md

 ```

 ### Parameters
-- `--device_id`: The device ID for which QoD will be calculated
 - `--date`: The to calculate QoD for
 - `--day1`: Path pointing to the data for the day before the one QoD will be calculated for
 - `--day2`: Path pointing to the data for the day for which QoD will be calculated